If you’re familiar with palm trees, you’ll most likely know what a palm frond looks like.

 Palmate leaves

-They belong to the trees commonly known as fan palms.
-Palmate fronds have extended leaf parts that are circular or semicircular in shape.
+They belong to the trees commonly known as fan palms, characterized by their fan fronds.
+Palmate fronds have extended leaf parts that are circular or semicircular.

-The leaf parts are divided into segments and radiate out from the point where they are attached to the petiole (the stalk that attaches the leaf to the stem).
-In terms of size, palmate leaves vary in size.
+The leaf parts are divided into segments and radiate from where they are attached to the petiole (the stalk that attaches the leaf to the stem).
+In terms of size palmate leaves vary in size.
 It can be as small as the size of your palm and as large as 5 meters in width.

 Bipinnate leaves